 For a quick primer on the difference between foam and batt insulation, click the link to my article explaining the differences.

-Most manufacturers cut the batt to fit standard frame sizes for uniformity in the process.
+Most manufacturers cut the batt to fit standard frame sizes for uniformity.
 However, manufacturers craft the batt with some wiggle room for compression without compromising the R-value.

-It’s important to follow the manufacturer’s directions for compression wherever it’s necessary for a particular space.
-Compressing the insulation may cause it to lose its effectiveness, lowering the R-value.
+It’s essential to follow the manufacturer’s directions for compression wherever it’s necessary for a particular space.
+Compressing the insulation may cause it to lose effectiveness, lowering the R-value.

 According to the US Department of Energy, insulation thickness matters.
 Any changes can affect the R-value of the insulation.

 For example, compressing the insulation too much can decrease the effectiveness and reduce the R-value.

 On the other hand, doubling the insulation, like putting two sheets of rigid foam together, can double the R-value and overall effectiveness.

 Think of R-13 insulation as a giant blanket for your home.
 It fits perfectly into most walls, floors, and ceilings to manage temperature and moisture.